onefoursix/streamsets-sdk-advanced-kubernetes-deployment-examples/README.md

-### If SDCs are configured to use https themselves, store a custom keystore and keystore password in Secret
+### If SDCs are configured to use https themselves, store a custom keystore and keystore password in a Secret
 If the backend protocol is <code>https</code> we'll need to set a custom keystore for SDC.
 I'll package the TLS key and cert used for the Load Balancer into a keystore named <code>onefoursix.jks</code>, and save that keystore in a Kubernetes Secret named <code>sdc-keystore</code>:

 	$ kubectl -n ns1 create secret generic sdc-keystore --from-file=onefoursix.jks